| Safe Haskell | None |

 class QCurry fun args res | fun -> args res, args res -> fun where Source #

-type class is similar to the Curry
+The QCurry type class is similar to the Curry type class,

-except that the result type is guarded by the Circ
+except that the result type is guarded by the Circ monad.
+It

 provides a family of type isomorphisms